DARTH-git/Course-Modularization/content/days/day2/_index.markdown

 | 3:30 - 4:30pm  |  Q & A about the Intro to R modules |
 | 4:30 - 5:00pm  |  Extra: demonstration of Practical example(s)   |

-- From 3:00 - 5:00pm we will mainly do a review of the pre-course assignments including: mathematics and statistics in `R`, data manipulation and data handling, plotting in `R`, statistical analysis in `R`, logical expressions and random sampling.

 Before Dec 7, please: